v923z/micropython-ulab/docs/source/ulab.rst

 The following section shows the upcasting rules of ``numpy``, and immediately after each case, the test for ``ulab``.

-Question: what should happen with the division? ``numpy`` seems to convert to float…

 uint8
 ~~~~~